 Procedure of Proximal Femoral Osteotomy

-- The patient is operated on radiolucent fracture table so as to have intraoperative fluoroscopic control
+- The patient is operated on a radiolucent fracture-table so as to have intraoperative fluoroscopic control

 - The approach and site of osteotomy would depend on the indication for osteotomy and the osteotomy planned.
 Often, with internal fixation, the lateral approach is used.

 - The procedures for different osteotomies are discussed separately